 In the late 1940’s and early 1950’s, when the Pells School was located at the corner of Talbot Terrace and Pelham Terrace, the pupils were mostly from St John’s Parish.
 They received a good grounding in education, with teachers who usually knew them and their families well.
 Some pupils went down to the Parish Hall (as St John’s Hall was then known) for their dinner, while others went home instead.

-One young pupil in those days was Geoff Williams, who is pictured above with the rest of Class 4 in 1951.
+One young pupil in those days was Geoff Williams.
 Geoff remembers his headmaster, Mr Turner, as “a very nice man” and a young lady teacher, Miss Rowena Bingham as “very sweet”.
 He does recall a couple of other staff members who used the older methods of discipline, including rapping misbehaving pupils over the knuckles with a triangular ruler – very painful, and not permitted nowadays!

 Another pupil at Pells in the 1950’s was Shirley Barber who lived in Abinger Place.
 Shirley and Geoff met up again some years later at Lewes Town Hall, where Geoff, in the Boys’ Brigade, and Shirley, in her tap-dancing group, were both involved in a concert.
 They met again in Southover Grange Gardens, at another “do”, and this time Geoff was brave enough to ask Shirley out.